t2linux/fedora-kiwi-descriptions/README.md

 This project is used to manage the Fedora KIWI image descriptions used in composing Fedora release images.

-The `rawhide` branch is used for Fedora Rawhide images and each release branch is used by that release.
+The `42` branch is used for Fedora 42 images.

 All changes should be made via the PR workflow.